sourcebots/docs/content/kit/pi/sd-card.md

 ![Etcher example](https://etcher.io/static/screenshot.gif)

 {{% notice note %}}
 If you choose to use a tool other than Etcher, you may need to extract the `pi-image.img.xz` to `pi-image.img`.
-There are many tools available for this.
+There are many tools available for this, eg [7-zip](http://www.7-zip.org/).
 {{% /notice %}}

 ### Flashing